Healthy Communities - Healthy Eating

 Drinking soft drinks and other drinks with added sugar, can lead to putting on excess weight or becoming obese, and this may increase the risk of developing type 2 diabetes, heart disease and some cancers (ABS 2014).

 Keeping the body hydrated is essential for good health.
 Dehydration can lead to feelings of tiredness, thirst, weakness, lethargy, the senses become weak and psychological reaction times will be impaired.

 Water is the best choice for hydration and therefore swapping sugary drinks for water can help to improve health and wellbeing for everyone (WHO 2015).

 How can you support this campaign?

-The Choose Water team have developed posters, social media images and a guide for how to use them.
-The resources can be accessed here.
+The Choose Water team have developed resources that can be accessed here.
 Please post, print and display where appropriate and use the hashtag #CHOOSEWATEREVERYDAY

 Increasing vegetable consumption

 The Healthy Communities team are currently planning with other organisations to increase vegetable consumption across our region.
 We also work in this area with our Community Kitchens program.
 See more about the Community Kitchens program here.

 We also work to improve the health of our staff and visitors across Barwon Health sites.
 Healthy Choices is a set of guidelines created by the Victorian Government.
 The guidelines are a traffic light system to classify foods and drinks as: